 - Joined their team following a complete staff and management removal and urgently deprecated and rebuild numerous expensive legacy systems.

-- I rebuilt the organisation's failing legacy custom database systems in CiviCRM.
+- Rebuilt the failing legacy custom database systems in CiviCRM.

-- I migrated from a legacy proprietary mail server to Google Apps and conducted staff training.
+- Migrated from a legacy proprietary mail server to Google Apps and conducted staff training.

-- I rebuilt their heavily buggy website with WordPress and a new custom theme (since replaced again with NationBuilder).
+- Rebuilt their heavily buggy website with WordPress and a new custom theme (since replaced again with NationBuilder).

-- I had to manually handle supporter mailouts using Mandrill until CiviCRM was properly deployed.
+- Manually batched supporter mailouts using Mandrill on the fly until CiviCRM was properly deployed.

-- I re-imaged and maintained a fleet of Mac Minis, and ran day-to-day tech support.
+- Re-imaged and maintained a fleet of Mac Minis, and ran day-to-day tech support.

 - Implemented the original prototype in PHP.

-- I built reference client implementations in various languages.
+- Built reference client implementations in various languages.

-- I helped run a number of community engagement sessions on Reddit trying to foster interest in the project.
+- Helped run a number of community engagement sessions on Reddit trying to foster interest in the project.

 - I contribute to a number of other open source projects, including writing rulesets for HTTPS-Everywhere, writing code for Babel and filing dozens of bugs with other assorted projects.
-In lieu of what would be an endlessly outdated list here, feel free to checkout out my GitHub profile.
+In lieu of what would be an endlessly outdated list here, checkout out my GitHub profile.